ijcruic/Gowers-Method/README.md

 Gowers Method for finding latent networks of multi-modal data

 ## Overview
-This project contaisn the code for Gower's Method, which is a method latent networks of multi-modal data.
+This project contains the code for Gower's Method, which is a method for finding latent networks of multi-modal data.
 In this context, multi-modal or multi-view data, is data which has more than one mode of measurement.
 As a result, we employ Gower's Coefficient of Similarity combined with weighting by network entropy to find latent positions of points, which we then learn a 'best-fit' graph to those points.